"If it doesn't challenge you, it won't change you."

 What was the hardest part of the challenge for you?

 Lee-Ann: The hardest part for me was the low energy levels.
-During the initial 2 weeks, I was unaware that I was severely iron-deficient.
-The program offered complementary iron panel test, which prompted me to have my levels checked out.
-Luckily an iron infusion solved that issue immediately.
-My energy levels returned, but I did still have to consider how much physical training I was doing, and when to reintroduce some complex carbohydrates into my diet.
+We were looking into when to reintroduce some complex carbohydrates into my diet to support my workouts.
 Head nutritionist Wendy and her team were very helpful and provided ongoing guidance and attention to my needs throughout the challenge.

 Leonard: Finding Clean and Lean compliant food during my business travels was my biggest challenge.
 I spent almost half of the 4-week challenge travelling to 2 separate countries for work.
 Both countries I have never been to, and hence find compliant food was a mammoth task to say the least!